bbc/vc2_conformance/docs/source/user_guide/debugging.rst

-The test signals used in these test cases are designed to achieve near worst case signal levels in every intermediate value of VC-2's wavelet transform but true worst-case signal levels may be larger still.
+The test signals used in these test cases are designed to achieve near worst case signal levels in every intermediate value of VC-2's wavelet transform but true worst-case signal levels might be larger still.
 This limitation arises from a number of factors:

 * The full VC-2 encoder-decoder signal chain is a non-linear system and so it is not possible to directly compute worst-case inputs or signal levels.